chshersh/tool-sync/README.md

 This section contains `tool-sync` comparison to existing alternatives:

-1. **Manual download**.
-You can download GitHub releases manually without using any extra tools.
+1. **Manual download**: you can download GitHub releases manually without using any extra tools.

    + **Pros**